Fleet, Hampshire: Nature

 Most of Fleet town consists of extensive built-up areas, but there are also quite a few large areas set aside for nature, including Fleet Pond Nature Reserve, Bramshot Farm Country Park, Edenbrook Country Park, Hartland Country Park, Elvetham Heath Open Spaces and Local Nature Reserve (Elvetham Heath LNR), Ancells Farm Nature Reserve, Zebon Copse Local Nature Reserve (Zebon Copse LNR), Naishes Lane Suitable Alternative Natural Green Space (Naishes Lane SANGS).
 Beyond the eastern outskirts of the town, the area has been reserved for military use for over a hundred years, namely the Aldershot and Minley training areas.
 Although not formally designated for nature, the military presence has led to the planting of trees and the preservation of heathlands, which also serve as a barrier to urban development.
 Most of these areas are publicly accessible.

 Apart from the large reserves, there are several significant urban parks with woodlands, including Calthorpe Park, Basingbourne Park, Oakley Park, Ancells Farm Park and Azalea Park.

-Fleet Pond

-The Fleet Pond nature reserve is a beauty spot on the northern edge of the town.
-Fleet Pond is the largest freshwater lake in Hampshire.
-Being very shallow, Fleet Pond is actively managed and needs regular dredging to avoid it silting up.
-In times past, the lake has frozen over, permitting skating.